 After thirty years living away from my home state, I returned to Mississippi to care for my elderly parents.
 Observing their aging process, I've seen how movement routines that go unchallenged often result in physical limitations and pain.
 Alternatively, small adjustments in awareness allow for options that result in freer mobility and safety.

-Additionally, my interest in this work is driven by a few core questions:
+My interest in this work is driven by a few core questions:

 - How can body knowledge strengthen the foundation for overall health?